pnp/sp-dev-fx-webparts/samples/react-chatGPT-app/README.md

 ## Features

-This project shows how to use OpenAPI to ChastGPT and share informstion on teams message as adaptivecard
+This project shows how to use OpenAPI to ChatGPT and share information on teams message as an adaptive card.

 * using React for building SharePoint Framework client-side web parts
 * using React components for building ChatGPT web part